AlFrancis-Dagaang/aws-vpc-public-private-ec2/README.md

 - `README.md` – Project documentation (this file)
 - `architecture-diagram.png` – Visual diagram of the architecture (add your diagram here)
 - `notes.md` – Step-by-step notes of the setup process
 - `screenshots/` – Screenshots of CLI outputs and successful connections
+- `diagrams/` – Diagram of AWS Architecture

 ---